SuperSaiyanMohamed/DeelSimpleTest/README.md

 - run ```npm run report``` This command is to generate reports using allure package.

 ## NOTE
-- [bold] Please add your own email and password in the data.user object in ./test/specs/createContract.js
+- **Please add your own email and password in the data.user object in ./test/specs/createContract.js**